 6:7 Staff involved with the administration of medicines should be alert to any excessive requests for medication by pupils or by parents on their behalf.
-In any cases of doubt, advice may be obtained from the head of boarding.
+In any cases of doubt, advice may be obtained from the Head of Medical.